 Like many other online testing platforms, Codility has significantly ramped up its anti-cheating measures recently, making its detection systems more sophisticated than ever.
 Relying on old-school methods—such as using cheat sheets, copying from ChatGPT, or outsourcing questions to others—is almost a guaranteed way to get caught.
 These traditional approaches simply can’t keep up with modern detection mechanisms anymore.

 I'm grateful to Linkjob AI for helping me pass my interview, which is exactly why I’m sharing this.
-Having an undetectable AI copilot by my side throughout the process is a total game-changer.
+Having an undetectable onscreen AI interview assistant throughout the process is a total game-changer.

 Codility tracks tab and browser activity.
 If you switch tabs frequently during the test, the platform will detect it.
 Sometimes it will trigger a warning telling you not to leave the page.
 Other times, it might not warn you at all, but it will silently log your activity and flag you for potential cheating.
 Therefore, it’s best to stay on the active tab until you’ve finished the assessment.